CLRX/CLRX-mirror/doc/ClrxAsmGallium.md

 Syntax: .spilledsgprs REGNUM

 This pseudo-op must be inside kernel configuration (`.config`).
 Set number of scalar registers to spill in scratch buffer.
-It have meaning for LLVM 3.9 or later.
+It has meaning for LLVM 3.9 or later.

 ### .spilledvgprs

 Syntax: .spilledvgprs REGNUM

 This pseudo-op must be inside kernel configuration (`.config`).
 Set number of vector registers to spill in scratch buffer.
-It have meaning for LLVM 3.9 or later.
+It has meaning for LLVM 3.9 or later.

 ### .tgsize